xenial-io/Xenial.Blog/_posts/2019-05-26-t-is-for-testing-xaf-xpo-test-data-2.md

 > If you find interesting what I'm doing, consider becoming a [patreon](//www.patreon.com/biohaz999) or [contact me](//www.delegate.at/) for training, development or consultancy.

-I hope this pattern helps testing your application.
+I hope this pattern helps testing your applications.
 The next post in this [series](/series/{{page.series}}) will cover testing business logic.
 The source code the [XpoTypeInfoSourceBuilder](//github.com/biohazard999/Scissors.FeatureCenter/blob/master/src/Scissors.ExpressApp.Xpo/Builders/XpoTypeInfoSourceBuilder.cs) and [XPObjectSpaceProviderBuilder](//github.com/biohazard999/Scissors.FeatureCenter/blob/master/src/Scissors.ExpressApp.Xpo/Builders/XPObjectSpaceProviderBuilder.cs) is on [github](//github.com/biohazard999/Scissors.FeatureCenter).
 The code of the actual tests will be online later this week.

 Happy testing!